pollyolly/DOMAIN-BUSINESS-EMAIL-NOTES/README.md

 Unable Verify Zoho Account (Using a Third Party Hosting Provider ) (NameCheapt and Interserver)
 ```
 Trick:
 1. In NameCheap use NameCheap Default Name Server to enable Host Record.
-2. You need to verify it through your Domain Provider Host Record (in my case NameCheap)
+2. You need to verify it through your Original Domain Provider Host Record (NameCheap)
    a.
 Add the TXT records and MX records
 3. After the verifications (you proved you own the Domain Name)
 4. You can now copy the TXT and MX records to your third party (Hosting Provider)